Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Results and discussion

-To study light propagation through the system described in Fig.~\ref{fig:model}a, we solve numerically a set of Maxwell's equations with account for electromagnetic boundary conditions at the surface.
+To study light propagation through the system described in Fig.~\ref{fig:model}a, we solve numerically a set of Maxwell$'$s equations with account for electromagnetic boundary conditions at the surface and CrI$_3$ layer thickness.
 We consider a TM-polarized field, incident on the prism at the angle $\alpha$, that is characterized by the following parameters: $\left\vert H_y\right\vert=1$ A/m, the frequency is $f_0=242$ THz, and input power 1 W. This frequency has been chosen to make the effect as pronounced as possible in the simulations.
 The refractive indices on both sides of the chromium triiodide monolayer were taken to be: $n_1$=1.5 (for glass) and $n_2$=1 (for air).
-For this energy of the field, the components of the monolayer’s conductivity tensor were calculated to be: $\sigma_0=(0.307228-1.4240759i)\times10^5$ $\Omega^{-1}\cdot$ m$^{-1}$, $\sigma_{xy}= (0.508205+0.369802i)\times 10^4$ $\Omega^{-1}\cdot$ m$^{-1}$ (see Fig.~\ref{fig:conductivity}).
+For this energy of the field, the components of the nanolayers conductivity tensor were calculated to be: $\sigma_0=(0.31-1.42i)\times10^5$ $\Omega^{-1}\cdot$ m$^{-1}$, $\sigma_{xy}= (0.37+0.51i)\times 10^4$ $\Omega^{-1}\cdot$ m$^{-1}$ (see Fig.~\ref{fig:conductivity}).

-A close look at the results of numerical simulation of the reflectance spectrum for different CrI$_3$ film thicknesses shown in Fig.~\ref{fig:reflectance} reveal that the resonance angle of surface plasmon polaritons for glass/CrI$_3$/air KR configuration ranges from $\alpha=43.6^\circ $ to $44.1^\circ$ for $d$ between 100 and 250 nm whereas the angle of total internal reflection for the system glass/air is $\alpha=41.8^\circ$.
-Comparing the position of the surface plasmon dip, one can see that the thickness of the CrI$_3$ layer, $d$, is an important parameter for surface plasmon generation in the here investigated system.
+The results of numerical simulation of the reflectance spectrum for different CrI$_3$ layer's thicknesses are shown in Fig.~\ref{fig:reflectance}, where the dips of the reflectance curve stand for the effect of total absorption of the electromagnetic field energy, which is accompanied by the surface plasmon generation.
+A close inspection of these results reveals that the resonance angle of surface plasmon polaritons for glass/CrI$_3$/air KR configuration ranges from $\alpha=43.6^\circ $ to $47.8^\circ$ for $d$ between 40 and 200 nm whereas the angle of total internal reflection for the system glass/air is $\alpha=41.8^\circ$.
+Comparing the position of the surface plasmon dip, one can see that the thickness of the CrI$_3$ layer, $d$, is an important parameter for surface plasmon generation in the investigated system.
 The optimal thickness, resulting in almost zero reflectance value ($\approx 0.005$ a.u.), equals $d=100$ nm.
 This demonstrates a very efficient excitation of surface plasmons at these conditions, while for the thinner CrI$_3$ layers the surface plasmon resonance is less pronounced because there is not enough thickness to absorb light and excite plasmons.
 Subsequent variation of the CrI$_3$ layer thickness ($d>100$ nm) results in a narrowing and a decrease of the resonance peak amplitude, which is due to optical losses.

 In Fig.~\ref{fig:2d_surf}, we present the color contour plot of the $y$-component of the magnetic field, $H_y$, and its distribution in the {\it{xz}}-plane for a TM-polarized electromagnetic field that propagates across the system with optimal thickness, $d=100$ nm, at an incident angle $\alpha=44.1^{\circ}$.
 The profile of the magnetic field component is clearly revealing an electromagnetic field that is localized at the chromiun triiodide layer, with an evanescent nature in the insulating medium.